 In other words, the positive thoughts get pushed to the front of the unconscious and they drown out the old way of the thinking.

 That’s why hypnosis works.
 It helps you get to the root cause of your habit or fixation.

-Part 1: Understanding Hypnosis
+Part 1: Understanding What Hypnosis Is

 A range of terms may be used to describe hypnosis, and they’re sometimes used interchangeably.
 But each one refers to a different part of the process.